RubensZimbres/Repo-2018/README.md

 <b> AWS SageMaker </b>

-This sector presents the development of a container with a customized Machine Learning model that is pushed into Elastic ... and generates and endpoint in AWS SageMaker.
+This sector presents the development of a Docker container with a customized Machine Learning model that is pushed into Elastic Container Registry and generates and endpoint in AWS SageMaker.

 <b> COCO Model </b>